 To set conditions in your plan, navigate to the Connection tab.
 If you use a bidirectional plan, select the corresponding synchronisation direction.
 You will see the mapped fields and below them is the configuration area for the conditions, directly below the actions.

-To add a condition, click on the Add Variable button.
+To add a condition, click on the Add Rule button.

-The following fields then pop up (see picture below): Type, Source, Value.
+For each term (left and right side) the following fields then pop up (see picture below): Type, Value.

 For Type you can select the following field types: